wri/carbon-budget/readme.md

 Output rasters and model logs are uploaded to s3 unless the `--no-upload` flag (`-nu`) is activated as a command line argument or no AWS s3 credentials are supplied to the Docker container.
 When either of these happens, neither raster outputs nor logs are uploaded to s3.
-This is good for local test runs or versions of the model that are independent of s3 (that is, inputs are stored locally and no on s3, and the user does not have a connection to s3 storage or s3 credentials).
+This is good for local test runs or versions of the model that are independent of s3 (that is, inputs are stored locally and not on s3, and the user does not have a connection to s3 storage or s3 credentials).

 #### 30-m output rasters